 These tents are big and roomy for families and have room dividers.
 They frequently have a room in the middle for storage.

 These tents are not freestanding and require several guy lines to keep them upright and stable.
 They are challenging to set up and can sag in places if not correctly set up.
 They are made of lightweight polyester or nylon material.

 Might sag and allow rain to pool

 Not good in wet, windy weather

-Pod-style tents at first glance look similar to dome tents, but they differ in that pod-style tents have interconnecting tunnels.
+At first glance, pod-style tents look similar to dome tents, but they differ in that they have interconnecting tunnels.

-The set-up is easy because all the poles are the same size, the pods are circular in shape.
-Then they have a section that pops out and is the tunnel portion that connects one pod to another, and so on.
+The set-up is easy because all the poles are the same size, and the pods are circular.
+Then they have a section that pops out, and is the tunnel portion that connects one pod to another, and so on.